timmybytes/bytes-site/README.md

 </div>

-This ~~is~~ **was** the repository for my personal website/portfolio (current site repo can be found [here](https://github.com/timmybytes/timmybytes-blog)).
+This ~~is~~ **was** (archived) the repository for my personal website/portfolio (current site repo can be found [here](https://github.com/timmybytes/timmybytes-blog)).
 It was built with HTML, SCSS, JavaScript, and some NPM and bash scripts for automating compiling/deployment.

 The site is not a project intended to be used broadly, so it might break your stuff!